 The Company is experiencing a period of rapid growth.
 The Company's ability to manage its growth effectively will require it to integrate successfully its new acquisitions.
-Including the Acquisition Properties, which the Company contracted or received the option to acquire in May and June of 1997 and which represent approximately 43% of the Company's pro forma total revenues for the six months ended June 30, 1997 (44% for the year ended December 31, 1996), three of the Properties have relatively short or no operating history under management by SL Green.
-In addition, despite requests for such information, the Company has been unable to obtain historical operating data for periods prior to 1996 for the Acquisition Properties.
+Including the Acquisition Properties, three of the Properties have relatively short or no operating history under management by SL Green.
 SL Green has had limited control over the operation of these Properties, and such Properties may have characteristics or deficiencies unknown to the Company affecting their valuation or revenue potential.
 No assurance can be given as to the future operating performance of these Properties under the Company's management.

 The Company is currently under contract to acquire three Class B office properties encompassing approximately 1.0 million rentable square feet.
 See "The Properties--Acquisition Properties."
 In addition, the Company will own options to purchase interests in two additional Class B office properties containing approximately 800,000 rentable square feet of office space and approximately 250,000 rentable square feet of office space, respectively.
 See Properties--The Option Properties."
 In the future, the Company expects to acquire additional office properties.
 As noted above, acquisitions entail the risk that investments will fail to perform in accordance with expectations, including operating and leasing expectations.
 The Company anticipates that certain of its acquisitions will be financed using the proceeds of periodic equity or debt offerings, lines of credit or other forms of secured or unsecured financing that will result in a risk that permanent financing for newly acquired projects might not be available or would be available only on disadvantageous terms.
 If permanent debt or equity financing is not available on acceptable terms to refinance acquisitions undertaken without permanent financing, further acquisitions may be curtailed or cash available for distribution may be adversely affected.
 In addition, it is anticipated that acquisition risks may be heightened for acquisitions of Manhattan office properties due to the large size of many Manhattan office properties and the complexity of acquisition transactions in the Manhattan office market.
-See "--Other Risks of Ownership of Common Stock Could Adversely Affect the Trading Price of the

-Common Stock--The Company's dependence on external sources of capital could adversely affect the Common Stock price" below.
+See " -- Other Risks of Ownership of Common Stock Could Adversely Affect the Trading Price of the Common Stock--The Company's dependence on external sources of capital could adversely affect the Common Stock price" below.